aoloe/ots-manual-cpp-beginners/NOTES.md

 ### What has happened?

+Our program is composed by:

+- an `include` directive;
+- the definition of the `main()` function;
+- a command that outputs "Hello World".

-The following is the core of our program:
+The core of our program is:

 ~~~
     cout << "Hello World\n";